coldbox-modules/cbfs/readme.md

 The available storage providers are:

 -   `LocalProvider@cbfs` - A local file system storage provider
--   `MockProvider@cbfs` - A mock storage provider that just logs operations to a LogBox logger object
+-   `RamProvider@cbfs` - An in-memory storage provider that stores a file system in memory
 -   COMING SOON: `S3Provider@cbfs` - An Amazon S3, Rackspace, Digital Ocean or Google Cloud Storage provider.

 ## Configuration